• Skip to primary navigation

 So she brought out her tiller every two weeks and went up and down between each row at least twice.
 She always walked to the side of her tiller, so that she covered up her footprints on the next round.

 She used to do the tilling, and we girls got to do the hoeing around each plant.
 And by the time we were done, it was a beautiful sight.
 Not a weed, and not a footprint in sight.
 Just rows of beautiful vegetables with freshly tilled dirt on either side.
-And what a feeling of satisfaction!
+What a feeling of satisfaction!

-Gardening is one of my hobbies
+Gardening is One of my Hobbies

 I still enjoy gardening, and as I am writing about gardening with my Amish mom, I am really missing her.
 I wish I could spend a day in the garden with her again.
 But sadly, she was taken from us too young, at only sixty-one years old.